 Eligibility for membership shall be without regard to race, sex, religion, nationality, or personal inclination.

 Members are expected to attend Corps practices and functions on a regular basis.
-Practices are on Tuesday nights from 6:00 PM to 8:00 PM and are held at the Freeport Fire Station, 4 Main St., Freeport, ME.
+Practices are on Tuesday nights from 6:00 PM to 8:00 PM and are held in Freeport, ME at either the Fire Department or the Masonic Hall.

 Members are expected to tune and maintain their instruments in good playing state for band rehearsals and performances.
 All members should conduct themselves in a manner that reflects positively on the Corps and its stated purposes.
 All members will receive a copy of the bylaws and shall sign to agree to its terms.The membership term shall begin with the first day of January and end on the last day of December.
 New members joining on or after the first day of August shall be in good standing to the end of that membership year.
 The annual dues shall be set at the annual meeting.
 (Currently, dues are $20.00)